WE Fest to stay in Detroit Lakes, but won't return until 2021 | Bemidji Pioneer

-DETROIT LAKES — WE Fest will be staying put at Detroit Lakes' Soo Pass Ranch for the foreseeable future, according to new owners Live Nation.
+DETROIT LAKES, Minn. — WE Fest will be staying put at Detroit Lakes' Soo Pass Ranch for the foreseeable future, according to new owners Live Nation.

 However, the festival's new organizers will be taking a year off to regroup.

-"After careful consideration, we have decided to postpone WE Fest 2020 and come back strong in August of 2021," Brian O'Connell, president of country touring for Live Nation and creator of its Country Nation festivals, told the Tribune this morning.
+"After careful consideration, we have decided to postpone WE Fest 2020 and come back strong in August of 2021," Brian O'Connell, president of country touring for Live Nation and creator of its Country Nation festivals, said Monday morning, Nov.
+4.

 Contrary to the rumors that have been circulating, O'Connell added, that doesn't mean they are looking for a new home.